gatorabs/autodrive/README.md

 - `domain` contains pure car decisions, such as stop, resume, speed bump, detour, and traffic light behavior.
 - `application` coordinates processes, startup, and shared state.
-- `infrastructure` integrates IO and frameworks: camera, serial, Flask, OpenCV, YOLO, JSON, and logging.
+- `infrastructure` integrates IO and technical services: camera, serial, OpenCV, YOLO, JSON, and logging.
-- `presentation` contains the desktop UI and visual rendering.
+- `presentation` contains the desktop UI, visual rendering, and Flask API endpoints exposed to the user.

 Shared state still uses `multiprocessing.Manager().dict()`, but access should gradually go through the wrappers in `src/application/state` to reduce scattered